markmap-universe/hexo-markmap/README.md

 ### Tag Options

-You can also specify the height of the mindmap directly in the tag, by default it will be calculated based on the content.
+You can also specify the height of the mindmap directly in the tag.
+By default, it will be calculated based on the content.

 ```markdown
 {% markmap 300px %}